 That brisk walk across the parking lot — it counts.
 Shoveling the walk — it counts.
 Vacuuming the house — it counts too.

-“The new physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
+“The physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
 “Everything you do counts.”

 The advice from UCHealth doctors: Get out of your office chair and go take a walk through the halls, or to the furthest water cooler or bathroom.
 Every physical activity you do throughout your day counts toward better sleep and brain health as well as lowering the risk of cancer and cardiovascular diseases.